 Dr. Robert W. Van Cleave has some thirty years of experience in higher education and industry.
-On the academic side, Dr. Van Cleave has taught Undergraduate, masters, and doctoral level courses covering a wide range of academic areas including business research methods, statistics, Quantitative methods, business information systems.
+On the academic side, Dr. Van Cleave has taught Undergraduate, masters, and doctoral level courses covering a wide range of academic areas including business research methods, business statistics, Quantitative methods, and information systems.
 His industry experience includes managerial positions in the U.S. Air Force, Medtronic, Inc., and the Federal Reserve Bank of Minneapolis.
-Dr. Cleave has а Ph.D. dearee in Business Administration with an emphasis in Information and Carlson Sciences from the School of Management, University of Minnesota.
+Dr. Van Cleave has a Ph.D. degree in Business Administration with an emphasis in Information and Decision Sciences from the Carlson School of Management, University of Minnesota.
 He also obtained his MBA degree from the Carlson School with a dual concentration in Quantitative Analysis and Information Systems.
 His undergraduate business degree is from the Fisher School of Management at The Ohio State University with a focus in Finance.